iipeter-dev/SQL_PROJECT/README.md

 ![](R4.jpg)

--Which item was the most popular for each customer?
+- Which item was the most popular for each customer?
 ![](A5_1jpg)

 ![](A5_2.jpg)